 - Residents are responsible for accurately reporting their duty hours, including all time spent in Internal and External Moonlighting, per program requirements.

 - Program Directors are responsible for monitoring and enforcing compliance with duty hour guidelines.

-- If specialty/subspecialty-specific program duty hour requirements as defined by an individual RRC for that specialty/subspecialty are more restrictive than the above requirements, then the duty hour requirements of that RRC will be included in the policy of that specialty/subspecialty program and will supersede the institutional requirements.
+- If specialty/subspecialty-specific program duty hour requirements as defined by an individual RC for that specialty/subspecialty are more restrictive than the above requirements, then the duty hour requirements of that RC will be included in the policy of that specialty/subspecialty program and will supersede the institutional requirements.

 - Concerns regarding duty hours may be reported to the Office of the Associate Dean for GME or through the following options: